Aims and Objectives

 Every class will cover a unit of the National Curriculum each term, focusing on one specific area and the related skills.
 We have broken this down into 6 areas, 3 for DT and 3 for Art.
 This ensures a thorough coverage and a clear progression of each child’s artistic development each term and each year.

 Every Southborough pupil captures their individual ideas and the processes of their learning within their own Art & DT Journal, which travels with them throughout their school career.
-This journal allows the children to develop and snapshot every step of their explorative learning encapsulating their individual ideas, testing different mediums, planning, designing and developments for large scale pieces, analytical thought, new skills processes and the progression from each unit and between each year group.
+This journal allows the children to record their explorative learning encapsulating their individual ideas, testing different mediums, planning, designing and developments for large scale pieces, analytical thought, new skills processes and the progression from each unit and between each year group.

 By the end of each key stage all pupils show signs of good progress and their Art Journals demonstrate their ability to fulfil each of the expectations of the National Curriculum.

 In KS2, building upon the gradual and structured skills teaching in KS1, the children are encouraged to further refine and redraft their ideas, reflecting and following design specifications, to become critical of their craftsmanship and of their art.
 This is all recorded in their individual Art & DT Journals to support their learning journey towards mastery.
-Their Art & DT Journals are evidence of each child further developing their art and design technology understanding and techniques: drawing, painting and sculpture with a range of materials.
+Their Art & DT Journals are evidence of each child further developing their art and design technology understanding and techniques: drawing, painting, sculpture, craft and sculpture using range of materials and mediums.

 The children are also able to comment on great artists, architects and designers in history whilst recording their interpretations, observations and using these ideas to review, self-assess and revisit ideas.

-Within DT, all children respond to a brief to create a purposeful product that fulfills a paticular need.
+Within DT, all children respond to a brief to create a purposeful product that fulfils a particular need or brief.
 This is responded to within the children's Art & DT Journals, where they design, plan, make and evaluate against a specific success criteria.
-This links strongly to their current Power of Reading text, where the protagonist is usually seeking the children's help.

-Furthermore, lessons are planned to facilitate the identification and support of children at all attainment ranges within each class and lessons are taught using skills based learning objectives to support each child’s progress and their class teacher’s assessment.
+Furthermore, lessons are planned to facilitate the identification and support of children at all attainment ranges within each class and lessons are taught using knowledge and skills-based learning objectives to support each child’s progress and their class teacher’s assessment.

 In-line with Southborough’s SEN Policy and ethos, Art and Design Technology lessons and activities are designed and planned to include all children through a range of approaches and supportive strategies: inclusive questioning and modelling, scaffolding, universal use of materials and equipment combined with mixed-ability groupings to enable peer support.